-Katherine “Kate” McReynolds Morrison -- a student, teacher, civic leader and culturally conscious woman beyond her times -- was initiated into the Alpha (DePauw University) chapter in Greencastle, Indiana, in 1887 at the age of 16.
-She had the honor of being pinned by Founder Estelle Leonard (Alpha, DePauw University) and was elected the sixth president of the Alpha chapter.
-While president, she pinned honorary member Madame Fannie Bloomfield-Zeisler, an Austrian-born U.S. pianist who, at the time, was revered globally for her musical prowess.
+Katherine “Kate” McReynolds Morrison - a student, teacher, civic leader and culturally conscious woman beyond her times - was initiated into the Alpha (DePauw University) chapter in 1887 at the age of 16.
+She had the honor of being pinned by Founder Estelle Leonard and was elected the sixth president of the Alpha chapter.
+While president, she pinned honorary member Madame Fannie Bloomfield-Zeisler, an Austrian-born U.S. pianist who was revered globally for her musical prowess.
 In 1891, Kate studied abroad at the Royal Conservatory of Music in Stuttgart, Germany.
 After receiving her artist’s and teacher’s certificate in 1895, she struck up a friendship with musician Fanny Koehle and founded the McReynolds-Koehle Music School in Washington, D.C.

-In the summer of 1897, Kate stayed with world-renowned violinist and honorary Alpha Chi Maud Powell.
-That same year she shared with The Lyre a paper she had written of the plight that Native Americans faced culturally, not only in musical terms but in political terms as well.
-She aimed to awaken interest for Native American music, for readers to consider the future of the appreciation of this culture, and to change the way people at the time regarded Native Americans.
+In the summer of 1897, Kate stayed with world-renowned violinist and honorary Alpha Chi Omega Maud Powell.
+That same year she shared with The Lyre a paper she had written on the plight that Native Americans faced culturally, not only in musical terms but in political terms as well.
+She intended to awaken interest for Native American music, for readers to consider the future of the appreciation of this culture, and to change the way people regarded Native Americans.

 From 1899-1900 Kate studied abroad once again in Berlin, Germany, at the Stern Conservatory, receiving another artist’s certificate.
-She continuously immersed herself in the musical affairs of other cultures.
-As a result of this awareness and knowledge, she became one of the most renowned musical influencers of her time.
+She immersed herself in the musical affairs of other cultures.
+As a result, she became one of the most renowned musical influencers of her time.

-She ended her professional career by closing her music school after 19 years of operation when she married Hon.
+She ended her professional career by closing her music school after 19 years when she married Hon.
 Martin Morrison, representative of the 9th District of Indiana.
-Now Katherine McReynolds Morrison, she continued her various social interests by becoming a member of the Congressional Club, a group for spouses of Congressmen, in 1915.
+Now Katherine McReynolds Morrison, she continued her various social interests by becoming a member of the Congressional Club, a group for spouses of congressmen, in 1915.
 In 1920, she founded the Washington’s Pianist Club, about which she described, “The inspiration, preparation for public performance, and presentation of ‘star pupils of star piano teachers,’ in individual, artist programs … has proved of far-reaching benefit to both.”
-Because of her continuous civic engagement, the Washington College of Music awarded her with an honorary doctorate in 1936.
+Because of her civic engagement, the Washington College of Music awarded her with an honorary doctorate in 1936.